 Every once in a while, I realize that people are fascinated by what I consider the most trivial parts of my travels.
 This week it came to my attention that homestays are a mysterious thing.
-After telling a couple of women that we were staying in a homestay, they looked intrigued and said, “What is that like?”
+After telling a couple of women that we were staying in a homestay, they looked intrigued and said, “What is a homestay?
+What’s it like?”
 They also looked a little concerned, as if it were the third world.
-It was in that moment that I realized, I had no idea what one was until I started backpacking.
+It was in that moment that I realized, I had no idea what a homestay was until I started backpacking.

-My impression is that most people think it’s like an airbnb but with someone living there with you.
+My impression is that most people think it’s like a shared airbnb with someone living there with you.
 Some people seem to think it’s roughing it.
 Others picture you living in a hut.
 All of these crack me up because they couldn’t be further from the truth (most of the time).

 A homestay is what it sounds like in a way.
 It is part of someone’s home.
-They do live there, but you aren’t sleeping in their spare bedroom or on a couch.
+They do live there, but you aren’t sleeping on their couch.
 Homestays are generally set up like small hotels.
 You have your own room and bathroom (unlike a hostel).
-Sometimes it’s attached to the home (like a converted garage), and sometimes it’s in a separate building.
+Sometimes the room is attached to the home (like a converted garage), and sometimes it’s in a separate building.
 Some places have just one or two rooms while others have ten or more.

 Certain homestays are very basic with just a bed and a fan.
 Other homestays are nicer than hotels with beautiful details you’d only expect to find in a house.
 They tend to be a lot cheaper than hotels, which is the real benefit.
 An average hotel on a small island off the coast of Bali is around $50 – $100 while we paid $26 at a homestay with two twin beds, AC, hot water, questionable wifi, a pool, and garden area.